RemyHGit/TMDB-IGDB-MongoDB-Fetcher/README.md

 TWITCH_ID = "[your TWITCH_ID]"
 TWITCH_SECRET = "[your TWITCH_SECRET]"
 ```

-Note: Google Books API doesn't require an API key, so you don't need to set anything for books.

 ## Future for that project
 Adjust the code so that you get what you want, like "i only want movies" ;  "okay, here we go:".